EmmaReuter/blog/content/posts/what-I-learned-from-google-ctf.md

 class A: 0
 ````

 This example uses decorators around a class to allow us to execute arbitrary code.
+I also enjoyed reading [writeups](https://kileak.github.io/ctf/2022/googlectf22-weather/) for the weather challenge.